rmars/admission-webhook-example/README.md

-But until installing the webhook is actually packaged into `conduit install`, you'll need to install conduit *before* deploying the webhook, otherwise conduit's pods will also pass through the webhook (as is, this is fine since the webhook admits all pods and simply adds an annotiation, but the goal is that the webhook injects conduit, which we don't want to do on conduit's pods).
+But until installing the webhook is actually packaged into `conduit install`, you'll need to install conduit *before* deploying the webhook, otherwise conduit's pods will also pass through the webhook (as is, this is fine since the webhook admits all pods and simply adds an annotation, but the goal is that the webhook injects conduit, which we don't want to do on conduit's pods).

 TLDR: If you'd like to run this in order to modify pods before they are deployed in conduit,